 We asked ourselves, “What’s the next step for mixing?
 How can things be moved forward? “.
 It came down to a discussion about workflow, as well as why people in this day and age still buy analog consoles.
-I mean, even cheap consoles are quite costly, so why would anyone spend their hard-earned money on that?
-The answer is that they do it because of the intuitive and simple workflow, and because not having endless possibilities can greatly enhance the end result.
-So the idea came up to create a system which provided that, but combined it with the advantages of the digital world.
-So it would offer the sound and ease of use you get from high-end analog gear, and the mobility, low-cost and low maintenance of digital tools.
+Even cheap consoles are quite costly, so why would anyone spend their hard-earned money on that?
+The answer is they do it because of the intuitive and simple workflow, and because not having endless possibilities can greatly enhance the end result.
+So the idea came up to create a system which provided that, but also to combine it with the advantages of the digital world.
+So it would offer the sound and ease-of-use of high-end analog gear, along with the mobility and low maintenance of digital tools.

-Console 1 is a mixer that controls what happens in your DAW; the processing takes place in the computer, but you control the entire mix with a well-built piece of hardware.
+Console 1 is a mixer that controls what happens in your DAW; the processing takes place in the computer but you control the entire mix with a well-built piece of hardware.
 Nobody has done that before.
 When a lot of people see it for the first time, they think it’s a plug-in plus a controller.
-What they miss is that you can you access all your DAW channels through the hardware, without ever having to use your mouse.
+What they miss is that you can access all your DAW channels through the hardware without ever having to use your mouse.
 You can select each channel with its dedicated button on the mixer, tweak the mix, then move on to the next channel.
 It’s so much faster than mouse mixing, and it removes all the left-brain type of thinking from the mix process.
 If you hear a problem in your mix, just reach for the right knob and fix it.
-You have the entire channel strip laid out before you at all times, and you can use both hands to do things like compensate your EQ changes with the Output Volume.
+You have the entire channel strip laid out before you at all times, allowing you to do things with your hands like compensate for EQ changes with the Output Volume.
 You don’t have to open separate windows for a gate, EQ, compressor and distortion effect.

 First and foremost, with Console 1 you have the sound of a well-maintained $50,000 analog console, which very few people have; this device sounds better than the vast majority of analog consoles out there.
 Furthermore, you get total recall and automation of every parameter, programmable in real time with the knobs.
 You not only get EQ and volume as with most analog consoles, you also get a compressor, distortion, gate, a transient shaper and two filters on each channel.